practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 username = doc.css("li.message span.user-text").text
 ```

-With this kind of contract, we have the flexibility to change the representation
+With this kind of contract, we can change the representation
 of an update by the server from the first format to the second without breaking
 client functionality.
+While we will discuss the tradeoffs involved in using
+hypermedia APIs in more detail later on in this article, it is worth noting
+that structural flexibility is a big part of what makes them attractive
+from a design perspective.

 ## JSON API